peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext Copy();

-Initializes a new PrecisionContext that is a copy of another PrecisionContext.
+Initializes a new EContext that is a copy of another EContext.

 <b>Returns:</b>